Teaching Scuba in the Triangle Since 2004

 6. What If I start class and realize Scuba is not for me?

 No worries.
-If after the first class you decide scuba is not for me, we will gladly refund your class fees minus the cost of student kit/eLearning.
+If after the first class or pool session you decide scuba is not for me, we will gladly refund your class fees minus the cost of student kit/eLearning.

 CALL US AT (919) 341-2787 To Register For SCUBA Class or email us for more information atInfo@CarolinaDiveCenter.com